 The Society of Hospital Medicine designates this enduring internet activity for a maximum of 1.0 AMA PRA Category 1 CreditTM.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn a maximum of 1.00 MOC points in the American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.

 The following is an interactive educational module designed to help you gauge your basic knowledge of the topic and then direct you to areas you may need to focus on.
 It consists of 2 sections: a video and audio presentation, and a CME evaluation.
 All sections must be completed to receive CME credit and MOC points.

-The faculty and planners of these activities have no relevant conflicts to disclose unless denoted below.
+The faculty and planners of these activities have no relevant relationships to disclose unless denoted below.
 All relevant relationships were mitigated prior to the start of this activity.

 Eric Siegal, MD

 AdvocateAurora Health Care, Milwaukee, WI

 University of Wisconsin School of Medicine and Public Health

 Conflict Of Interest Disclosure Policy